 How can I show companies on Snapdocs that I am RON commissioned?

-Step 1: Log into your Snapdocs account, select My Profile on the left-hand column.
+Step 1: Log into your Snapdocs account, select Credentials on the left-hand column.

-Step 2: Once on your My Profile page, locate the Additional Info section on the right-hand side of the page.
+Step 2: Once on your Credentials page, locate the RON certification section on the right-hand side of the page.

 Note: It can take up to 7 days for your credentials to be verified.
 We appreciate your patience.